Posts Tagged ‘fraxel’

 Paradise Valley Skin Klinic.

 CO2 is thought to give the best skin tightening, unfortunately it also creates the most downtime, pain and risks of adverse side effects.
-CO2 laser can use short pulsed light energy (ultrapulsed) or continuous light beams that are delivered in a scanning pattern to very precisely remove thin layers of skin with minimal heat damage to the surrounding structures.
+Newer versions of CO2 lasers can use short pulsed light energy (ultrapulsed) or continuous light beams that are delivered in a scanning pattern to very precisely remove thin layers of skin with minimal heat damage to the surrounding structures.

 The Sciton MicroLaser Peel is partial to full epidermal peel ( typically, 20 – 50 microns).
 The Sciton Erbium Yag laser is used for MicroLaser Peels and has the capability to treat at depths as minimal as 10 microns to as deep as 120 microns (full resurfacing).
 Microdermabrasion generally only removes the stratum corneum (10 microns).
 This is a versatile procedure because the settings can be adjusted to control the depth of the desired peel, while a computer guided scanner ensures maximum precision and treatment uniformity.
 Because this treatment ablates deeper into the epidermis, it is perfect step between microdermabrasion and full resurfacing.